-Planning applications decided at Committee meetingsThe Local Government Act 1972 allows the local planning authority to arrange for the discharge any of its functions by a committee, sub-committee, or an officer or by any other local authority.
+Planning applications decided at Committee meetingsThe Local Government Act 1972 allows the Local Planning Authority to arrange for the discharge any of its functions by a Committee, Sub-Committee, a council officer, or by any other Local Authority.
 For Committee decisions, a planning officer, often referred to as the case officer, will prepare a formal report on the proposal recommending whether or not permission should be granted.
-This report is then considered by the planning committee, which is made up of elected councillors, who make the decision.
+This report is then considered by the Planning Committee, which is made up of elected councillors, who make the decision.

 How is the conduct of elected members regulated?

 Under the Localism Act 2011 each local authority is required to adopt a local Code of Conduct that sets out the expectations as to the conduct of members in carrying out their official duties.
-The local authority must also keep a register of members’ interests such as where they work, any property they own, etc.
+The Local Authority must also keep a register of Members’ interests such as where they work, any property they own, etc.

-The Ministry of Housing Communities and Local Government publication ‘Openness and transparency on personal interests: a guide for councillors gives practical information about members’ personal interests and the arrangements regarding councillors’ behaviour introduced by the Localism Act 2011.
+The Ministry of Housing Communities and Local Government publication ‘Openness and transparency on personal interests: a guide for councillors gives practical information about members’ personal interests and the arrangements regarding Councillors’ behaviour introduced by the Localism Act 2011.

-Councillors may have strong views on a proposed decision, and may have expressed those views in public, and still participate in a decision.
+Can a Councillor who has represented constituents interested in a planning application be accused of predetermination or bias, if they subsequently speak or vote on that application?Councillors may have strong views on a proposed decision, and may have expressed those views in public, and still participate in a decision.
 These will include political views and manifesto commitments.
-The key issue is that the member ensures that their predisposition does not prevent them from consideration of all the other factors that are relevant to a decision, such as committee reports, supporting documents and the views of those commenting on the application.
+The key issue is that the member ensures that their predisposition does not prevent them from consideration of all the other factors that are relevant to a decision, such as Committee reports, supporting documents and the views of those commenting on the application.
 In other words, the member retains an “open mind” until voting on the application.

 How must elected Councillors consider planning applications?